-- Students must successfully pass ELA I, ELA II, Algebra I, Biology, and US History EOC exams. - Students must pass all EOCs to graduate. - Spring US History Students will test the first week of May - Students will be contacted for any retake exams.
+- Students must successfully pass ELA I, ELA II, Algebra I, Biology, and US History EOC exams. - Students must pass all EOCs to graduate. - Fall US History Students will test the week of December 9th and Spring US History Students will test the week of May 4th - Students will be contacted for any retake exams.